Skip to content

 There’s a fantastic website that has aggregated all of the Inflation Reduction Act tax benefits into one place.
 It’s found at RewiringAmerica.org.

 The site features electrification guides for homeowners, renters and business, and a lot more.
-Check it out and learn how you can save money going electric, while doing good for the planet (and help prevent that tenth of a degree rise!).
+Check it out and learn how you can save money going electric, while doing good for the planet (and help prevent that extra tenth of a degree of warming!).

 There are so, so many topics to focus on and write about, sometimes it’s hard to even begin.
 It can also be depressing to think about, though there are many opportunities to remake the world and your own life for the better.